JordanWilk95/calc-test/README.md

 ## How to use
 - `npm i`
 - `npm start`
+- for testing use terminal and input `npm run test`
 - http://localhost:4060/
 - enter a number: "£2.50", "250", "2.45" will all produce valid inputs
 - invalid inputs are eg: empty strings, "£p", "1x"